pandey-i/spring-boot-devops-assignment/README.md

 1.  **Build:** Builds the application and runs tests on every push to `main`.
 2.  **Build and Push Docker Image:** Builds and pushes a Docker image to Docker Hub when a new tag is pushed.
-3.  **Deploy to Kubernetes:** Deploys the new image to Kubernetes when a new tag is pushed.
+3.  **Deploy to Kubernetes (with Helm):** Deploys the new image to Kubernetes using Helm when a new tag is pushed.

 ### Secrets